kakeetopius/seewire/README.md

 ## Features

-- 🔍 Capture live packets from a network interface
+-  Capture live packets from a network interface
-- 🧩 Decode Ethernet, IP, TCP, UDP, and ICMP headers
+-  Decode Ethernet, IP, TCP, UDP, and ICMP headers
-- 💾 Optional logging to a file for later analysis
+-  Optional logging to a file for later analysis
-- ⚡ Built with **raw sockets** and standard POSIX libraries
+-  Built with libpcap and standard POSIX libraries
-- 💡 Perfect for learning about packet structures and network layers
+-  Perfect for learning about packet structures and network layers

 ---

-## 🧱 Build Instructions
+##  Build Instructions

 ### Requirements
 - A C compiler (`gcc` or `clang`)
+- Build System Requirements: python3, meson and ninja-build plus the libpcap.so dynamic library.
 - Root privileges (for raw socket access)
 - Linux or BSD-based OS